rails/rails/guides/source/getting_started.md

 end
 ```

-The +new+ action is now creating a new instance variable called +@post+, and
+The `new` action is now creating a new instance variable called `@post`, and
 you'll see why that is in just a few moments.

-Notice that inside the +create+ action we use +render+ instead of +redirect_to+ when +save+
+Notice that inside the `create` action we use `render` instead of `redirect_to` when `save`
-returns +false+.
-The +render+ method is used so that the +@post+ object is passed back to the +new+ template when it is rendered.
-This rendering is done within the same request as the form submission, whereas the +redirect_to+ will tell the browser to issue another request.
+returns `false`.
+The `render` method is used so that the `@post` object is passed back to the `new` template when it is rendered.
+This rendering is done within the same request as the form submission, whereas the `redirect_to` will tell the browser to issue another request.

 If you reload
 "http://localhost:3000/posts/new":http://localhost:3000/posts/new and
 try to save a post without a title, Rails will send you back to the
 form, but that's not very useful.
 You need to tell the user that
 something went wrong.
 To do that, you'll modify
-+app/views/posts/new.html.erb+ to check for error messages:
+`app/views/posts/new.html.erb` to check for error messages:

 ```erb
 <%= form_for :post, :url => { :action => :create } do |f| %>